 The Cape Cod Senior Softball League is a competitive slow-pitch softball league with multiple playing opportunities throughout the year for individuals aged fifty (50) years and older.
-It is organized into multiple divisions based on players’ ages and skill levels, and its overall purpose is to promote healthy competition and camaraderie in a safe and friendly environment.
+It is organized into multiple divisions and teams based on players’ ages and skill levels, and its overall purpose is to promote healthy competition and camaraderie in a safe and friendly environment.

 B. A member’s age shall be determined by the year in which he/she was born, without regard to the specific date of birth.

 B. The Board of Directors shall meet monthly, and at any other time deemed necessary by the Commissioner.
 A quorum shall be seven (7) Board members.

 C. The list of candidates shall be presented to the general membership at the annual meeting in October.
 At that time, nominations from the floor will be accepted for each contested position.
 When there is more than one nominee for a contested position, the members present shall cast written ballots and the nominee receiving the most votes for that position shall be duly elected.
 Each contested position with multiple nominees will be handled in the above manner.
 When there is only one nominee for a contested position, the Secretary shall cast one ballot for such nominee and that nominee shall be duly elected.

 The officers of the league shall be the Commissioner, the President of each division, and the Treasurer, all of whom shall be elected by the league members, and shall have the authority, and perform the duties, prescribed, from time to time, by the Board of Directors.
 In the absence of the Commissioner, or in the event of an inability to act, the Board of Directors shall appoint a Board Member to perform the duties of Commissioner during the aforesaid absence or inability to act.